— ∞ —

 Connections and RP Hooks

 ⬩ FOR HIRE - Ariadne was once a recruitable agent, with a dispensation on file at the Adventurer's Guild for commendable, clean work.
 In affiliated directories and contact lists, she is cited as a mercenary, engineer, machinery repair specialist, marksman, investigator, and courier—but street rumors affirm she has no qualms about less savory business deals that take place off the books...⬩ HEART IN YOUR FIST - turns ago, this gun-toting marksman took up a more austere path: tutelage in the way of the Fist of Rhalgr.
 Rumor has it she and her master were banished from the cultist sect of Rhaoism, only to disdain from joining any other path and instead embracing the title of 'exile.'
 Other monks or individuals adjacent to the Path may have heard tale of the aspirant—or have perhaps witnessed the destruction she and her master are prone to leave in their wake...⬩ WANDERING WASTELANDER - beyond the hills and mountains of northern Gyr Abania there stretches a vast wasteland where light and the law of the land fails to reach.
-Into this eerie wasteland the gearhead often disappears, and what she gets up to there with her mayhem crew of Disposables is a mystery you may not wish to solve.
 Do not venture into the Wastes; stay there too long, and they will make to venture into you, and leave you arid as their foreboding sands...⬩ GYR ABANIA - hailing from the high-altitude village of Lambsrock, Ariadne knows well the foothills, ridges, and trails of the mountainous region surrounding the Velodyna.
 She offers up her origins pretty freely to any who ask.
 Despite a previous reticence, she has recently taken up endeavors to keep regular communication with fellow Gyr Abanians, especially if they did trade on the old river.⬩ SALVAGE SPECIALTY - rumor has it that this industrious young woman has tilted her work toward favor for salvage and disassembly runs across the east.
 She is a noted market contact for selling or procuring salvaged mechanical goods, parts, and other sundries.
 Therein lies the possible purview of similar pursuits: gleaning, acquisitions, and treasure hunting...⬩ 'TIL SEA SWALLOWS ALL - Miller's official records show that she served with the Maelstrom, achieving the rank of chief petty officer signalman aboard the Stella, a 3rd squadron frigate.
-Her Navy records end with a medical discharge, redacting what appears to be a dishonorable discharge that was thrown out following a court-martial.
 Anyone familiar enough with navy clerks or staff officers could easily hear the gossip about an incident, a trial...
 In fact, you could ask her yourself, but she might not give you whole facts or a straight answer.
 Remember: loose lips sink ships.⬩ 'LET'S SOLVE PRACTICAL PROBLEMS' - like, coming up with a hook or connection that you don't see here.
 Got any ideas?
 Send them along and we can set up a shootout scene...

 Stories and Writing